TheHauntedMural/Crimson_Collective/README.md

 1. Crimson-Collective Main Story
 2. Crimson-Collective Characters
-3. Crimson-Collective Culture
-4. Crimson-Collective Geography and or Setting
+3. Crimson-Collective Geography and or Setting
-5. Crimson-Collective Morals and or Psychology
+4. Crimson-Collective Morals and or Psychology
-6. Crimson-Collective Laws
+5. Crimson-Collective Laws